LIFE: HONEY, I'M HOME!

 STAIRCASE HALL:

-We lined our staircase with our family pictures, and at the bottom corner, we put our old TV room coffee tables, with some greenery and vases we had.
-Then directly below the staircase, we used the ottoman we had at our old home, but reupholstered it from yellow to a soft light beige.
+We lined our staircase with our family pictures, and at the bottom corner, we placed the old TV room coffee tables, with some greenery and vases we had.
+Then directly below the staircase, we used the ottoman we had, but reupholstered it from yellow to a soft light beige.
 It filled that space beautifully.

 Photo by Natalee Cocks